 The main purpose of DTL is to support the development of software on data transparency & privacy.
-With this aim DTL will launch its first Call for Tools on August 10th for projects that provide privacy and transparency to users on how their data is being used when they connect to online services: which data is collected, who is collecting that data and how it is used.
-The aim of this call is to give economic and technical support to complete apps, tools, libraries and other forms of software that explore topics aligned with Data Transparency Lab’s mission.
+With this aim DTL has launched this international funding opportunity to enable startups, companies, entrepreneurs, students, universities and research centers to develop apps, tools, libraries and other forms of software that provide privacy and transparency to users on how their data is being used when they connect to online services: which data is collected, who is collecting that data and how it is used.
+The aim of this call is to give economic and technical support to develop apps, tools, libraries and other forms of software that explore topics aligned with Data Transparency Lab’s mission.

 How to participate